List of torture methods: Medieval and early modern instruments of torture

-Chair of Torture
+Chair of torture

 Appearance

 There are many variants of the chair, though they all have one thing in common: spikes cover the back, arm-rests, seat, leg-rests, and foot-rests.
 The number of spikes in one of these chairs ranges from 500 to 1,500.

 Use

 To avoid movement, the victim's wrists were tied to the chair or, in one version, two bars pushed the arms against arm-rests for the spikes to penetrate the flesh even further.
 In some versions, there were holes under the chair's bottom where the torturer placed coal to cause severe burns while the victim still remained conscious.
 In other versions, there were weights that would be placed on the victim's thighs or feet.
-In a special version, there were spikes on the headrest, and the executioner pushed his head against it.
+In a special version, there were spikes on the headrest, and the executioner pushed the victim's head against it.

 This instrument's strength lies primarily in the psychological fear caused to the victims.
 They would often use the victim's fear to coerce them into confessing by forcing the victim to watch someone else be tortured with this instrument.

 The time of death greatly varied ranging from a few hours to a day or more.
 No spikes penetrated any vital organ, and the wounds were closed by the spikes themselves which delayed blood loss greatly.

-The Rack
+The rack

 Origins

 The rack was first used in antiquity and it is unclear exactly from which civilization it originated, though some of the earliest examples are from Greece.

 Arrian's Anabasis of Alexander states that Alexander the Great had the pages who conspired in his assassination, and their mentor, his court historian Callisthenes, tortured on the rack in 328 BC.